skyl/bonsai/incremental-change.md

 ## Stay Close to the Trunk Version

-An engineer should be able to sketch a working prototype and try it without friction and without affecting the production.
+An engineer should be able to sketch a working prototype and try it without friction and without affecting production.
 One should be able to easily compare the prototype version with the current production version.
-Your development version should be constantly integrated with the trunk version as the developer works.
+The development version should be constantly integrated with the trunk version as the developer works.
 In this way merge conflicts are avoided.
 Reconciling a long-running or stale branch can be painful and should be avoided.